bridge-school/personal-project-react/README.md

 ## Due Date
 Due by 9am on August 12th

+## Wireframes
+For reference we have created an invision prototype to show you the flow of the react application which can be found here: https://bridgeschool.invisionapp.com/public/share/5GWTMSJMH

+Please note that you do not need to style the application to match this prototype, it is purely to show you the flow of the application.
+Feel free to style the application as much (or as little) as you'd like.

 ## Requirements

-- Create a landing page where a user should be able to input a valid git username and submit it.

-- After submitting the username, two lists should be displayed:
+- Create a search form with an input that allows you enter a GitHub username and button to fetch the user information for the inputted GitHub username

+- After clicking the search button, you should make an API call to fetch the inputted username's information

+- When user information has been returned, hide the form and display the github username with two lists:
     - The most recent repositories (repos) forked by the username provided
     - their most recent pull requests.

-- Each of the forked repos should display the name of that repo as a link.
-When clicked, this should link to the base repo.
+- Each item in the forked repos list should:
+    - Display the name of the repo as a link— when this link is clicked it should take you to that repo in a new tab
+    - Display the name of the repo it was forked from

-- Each of the pull requests should display the title of the pull request as a link.
-When clicked, this should link to that pull request.
+ - Each item in the pull request list should:
+     - Display the name of the pull request as a link— when this link is clicked it should take you to that pull request in a new tab

-- Each of the pull requests should have, in addition, a visual indicator for whether it is open, closed or merged.
-This could be colour coded, or just have the status in words next to it.
+     - Display the current status of the pull request (Open, Merged, Closed).
+This can be done by colour coding the list item or display the status in words

 - We would also recommend giving test driven development (TDD) a try.

 ## Data Source
 Your data source is the Github API!
 You'll be using the user, repos, events, and pull requests endpoints.
 Using the Github API display:

+- The username
-- the most recent repositories a given user has forked
+- The most recent repositories a given user has forked
-- the most recent pull requests a user has created
+- The most recent pull requests a user has created

 The events endpoint will return all the most recent events (or actions) a user has completed.
 Everything from opening a pull request to forking a repo to starring a repo.
 All the different types of events are clarified by a type property.
 E.g. ForkEvent and PullRequestEvent which you can use to get the info you need.
 The pull request endpoint will give you the information you need to find out the status of a given pull request (whether its open, closed or merged)